rohit-ambre/superduperdb-website/pitch.md

 # Rough Roadmap 6 Months

-1. Enable full range of API provides: OpenAI, CohereAI, etc..
+1. Enable full range of API providers: OpenAI, CohereAI, etc..
-2. Develop demonstrative use-cases based on MongoDB (see below)
+2. Develop a range of demo use-cases based on MongoDB (see below)
 3. Add support for SQL: DuckDB and Apache Iceberg on s3 as use-cases
 4. Develop infrastructure for SuperDuperDB on Kubernetes
   a.
 Scalable compute